This starscape belongs to a world in a denser region of the Milky Way galaxy than our own. The glittering sky is crowded with stars of all types.

-Bodies so massive that nuclear fusion occurs within them, emitting vast quantities
+Bodies so massive that nuclear fusion occurs within them, emitting vast quantities of energy into space.

+Stellar fusion, in most cases, generates energy by fusing hydrogen into helium, though more massive stars may in the later stages of their existence produce heavier elements.
 Nuclear fusion of this kind is responsible for producing most of the heavier elements of the universe.

 The Evolution of a Typical Star

 Stars begin their lives among the clouds of dust and gas that form a galaxy's Interstellar Medium.
 Gravity causes regions of this medium, which consists mainly of hydrogen, to collapse inward upon themselves.
 These regions of increasing density are known as protostars, and as gravity drives the collapse of the protostar material, the intense forces at its core begin to produce nuclear reactions.
 At this point, a true star is born.